-A new minmally invasive surgical procedure that relieves the symptoms associated with lumbar spinal stenosis (narrowing of the spinal canal) is now available at New York Methodist Hospital.
+A minimally invasive surgical procedure that relieves the symptoms associated with lumbar spinal stenosis (narrowing of the spinal canal) is available at New York Methodist Hospital.

-The X-STOP devide is designed to remian safely and permanently in place.
+The X-STOP divide is designed to remain safely and permanently in place.

 Patients who undergo this procedure are able to go home the very same day instead of spending a few nights in the Hospital to recover, as they would with traditional surgery.
-A good canidate for X-STOP is a patient whose physical function is moderately impaired or one who might not be able to undergo traditional surgery because of health reasons.
+A good candidate for X-STOP is a patient whose physical function is moderately impaired or one who might not be able to undergo traditional surgery.

 For more information, call 718.246.8610.